 8. Sasso Caveoso

-The second one in town, we prefer it because at the time we visited it, we found it more authentic than its neighbor.
+We prefer the second one in town, because when we visited it, we found it more authentic than its neighbor.
 There are fewer souvenir stores and tourist restaurants.
 It seems that there are more hotels in this part of the city.

 9. San Pietro Caveseo